Sustainable Clothing

 Where to buy natural clothing

-These stores sell 100% natural clothing, but be sure to check the label, since some items are a mix of natural and synthetic fibers.
+These stores sell 100% natural clothing, but be sure to check the label on each piece.
+Some items are a mix of natural and synthetic fibers and they may or may not be certified.
+I recently began shopping online for clothing made in Europe because the EU has stricter regulations on clothing and textiles.

 New clothes